 We have established a multi-center clinical trial network with our virtual OA COE.
 It provides a full spectrum of research support, including clinical expertise, trial design guidance, patient cohorts, imaging modalities, biomarker testing as well as patient-reported outcomes and data analysis.
 Investigators collaborating with the OA COE Clinical Trial Network will share:

 - Design standards, protocols, laboratories, reading centers and training.

 - Access to clinical trial design, drug development and licensing expertise.

 - Pathways for further development of de-risked molecules.

-- Process enhancements and novel design features are leveraged such as adaptive trials and shared placebo groups.
+- Process enhancements and innovative design features are leveraged such as adaptive trials and shared placebo groups.

-- New and updated technology to accelerate data analysis, improve quality, and standardize reporting of outcomes.
+- New and updated technology to expedite data analysis, improve quality, and standardize reporting of outcomes.

 Clinical trials conducted within the OA COE Clinical Trial Network will select outcomes which are most meaningful to our patients as patients are engaged in all aspects of design, recruitment, conduct and governance.
 Importantly, patients will have the opportunity to be matched with trials of interest.